Inequity aversion in animals: Overview

+Researchers have concluded disadvantageous inequity aversion is present in capuchin monkeys, chimpanzees, crows, dogs, macaques, marmosets, mice, rats, ravens, and wolves, although ravens and wolves each were part of only a single study.
+For capuchin monkeys, chimpanzees, crows, dogs, and marmosets, some studies concluded they were not inequity averse.
+From an inconclusive study with baboons and gibbons, a researcher concluded that they may be inequity averse, as gorillas may be, although another gorilla study found no evidence.
+Bonobos also may be equity averse according to Brosnan and De Waal in their interpretation of results from other scientists who concluded they are not.
 Orangutans, squirrel monkeys, owl monkeys, tamarins, parrots, and cleaner fish were not found to be sensitive to inequity in any study.
-Pet dogs behave differently from pack dogs and wolves.
-Pet dogs only object to the other receiving a reward while they themselves do not get anything, but when the difference is in quality, they do not seem to mind.

 The first follow-up studies that failed to replicate the original Brosnan and de Waal findings subsequently were shown to have a crucial difference in experimental setup.
 They involved animals getting food for no effort.
 Later studies have shown that the effect disappears in this context.
 Talbot, Parrish, Watzek, Essler, Leverett, Paukner, and Brosnan argue that it is likely that the results are mixed because of small procedural differences.
-They acknowledge that controlling for this is hard, especially across species as procedures often have to be tailored to the species in question, for instance in terms of their size and natural behaviour.
+They acknowledge that controlling for this is hard, especially across species as procedures often have to be tailored to the species in question, for instance in terms of their size and natural behavior.
 Other factors that may affect outcome but have not always been controlled for are gender and rank.
 Some researchers have suggested inequity may exist in one population but not another.
 Many studies mention their small sample size puts limits on their conclusions.